 Any tips for trying these 2022 interior design trends in my home?

 Closed floor plans, organic shapes, and a love of all things nature are making their way into our homes in 2022.
-How will you make the decor trends yours?
+How will you use these trends to make the season bright?